ljmerza/tinybeans_clone/docs/prd.md

 ### Goals and Background Context
 **Goals**
-- Circle admins can add members via username or email without leaving the app.
+- Circle admins can add members via email without leaving the app.
 - Existing users receive invitation emails and accept before joining the target circle.
 - Invitees without accounts follow an onboarding path that respects magic-link, Google OAuth, and 2FA flows.
 - Invitation lifecycle is auditable for support/debugging.